drakeapps/cloud-led-controller/README.md

 docker-compose up -d ssl
 ```

+Browsers and SSL websockets are very picky.
+I highly recommend using a legit SSL cert (like letsenrypt) on a valid domain.
+I use [this gist](https://gist.github.com/drakeapps/f1272d1b9e2ace33246ae9fa712ca14f) to get a wildcard cert on my cloudflare managed DNS.

 ## Web UI

 Included is a small react web interface.
 This doesn't need to be run on the same device as the websocket server.